-Debug in bash
+How to Debug in Bash

 Setting Debugging Options

-option enables debugging by printing each command before executing it, but it also includes the variables’ values.
-We can also enable debugging for a specific block of code by enclosing it within set -x
+The first step in debugging bash scripts is to enable debugging options.
+Bash provides various options to enable debugging.
+We can set these options by using the set command with the -x or -v options.
+The -x option enables debugging by printing each command before executing it.
+The -v option enables debugging by printing each command before executing it, but it also includes the variables’ values.
+We can also enable debugging for a specific block of code by enclosing it within set -x and set +x statements.

 command line options